anjrv/edr_report/final_project.md

 \doublespacing

-Removing unnecessary actions such as address lookup and moving filtering and storage calls to their own threads was sufficient to get both our mean and median measuring speed to he be close to `2ms` for the Samsung Galaxy FE20 testing smartphone.
+Removing unnecessary actions such as address lookup and moving filtering and storage calls to their own threads was sufficient to get both our mean and median measuring speed to be close to `2 ms` for the Samsung Galaxy FE20 testing smartphone.

 This not sufficient to produce a stable measuring rate however.
-Initial test runs after dividing our key functions into threads would produce standard deviations between measurements that could reach upwards of `60ms`.
+Initial test runs after dividing our key functions into threads would produce standard deviations between measurements that could reach upwards of `60 ms`.
 The initial implementation used a single array buffer which was protected by a semaphore to ensure that no race conditions would happen as we wrote our measurements to memory and then later to disk.
 Each measurement is defined as an object with its relevant fields.
 The format can be seen here in Listing 2:

 \singlespacing

-\pagebreak

 \begin{lstlisting}[language=Java,caption=Measurement object]
 public class Measurement implements Cloneable {